ec429/fc-aviation/README.md

 * Unhappiness from units in the field is only 1 under governments that have it (Monarchy and Democracy).
 * Road bridges and railways are available from the start.
 So is Farmland, even though the building to enable its effect (Crop Dusting) requires the technology General Aviation.
 * Workers are called Seabees.
 Improvement build times are around 0.6 of classic (so, somewhere in between Workers and Engineers).
 Transform Terrain is unavailable.
+  - Irrigation always requires a cardinally adjacent water source; there's no tech that removes this requirement.
+  - To build Airfields you need the tech Practical Aviation, while Buoys require Practical Seaplanes.
 * Chance to steal tech on city conquest is 60%.
 * There is no land-based Caravan unit.
 Instead, Airliners can open trade routes, while the inexpensive Merchant Ships can 'enter marketplace' to earn one-time revenue — they yield considerably more than building Export (coinage), so long as they don't get sunk on the way!
   - However, one-time revenue from trade between your own cities only yields Gold.
 If you want to get Science as well, then you need to go international (which is easier for enemies to blockade).